 Start this recipe by pounding your chicken breasts to create tender, evenly thick pieces of chicken.

 Pro tip: put the chicken breasts between plastic wrap and use a rolling pin instead of a mallet when you tenderize it; No more meaty mess on the cutting board!

-After you heat up your skillet and season the olive oil with garlic, cook your chopped chicken until it’s golden brown.
-Once your chicken is evenly cooked, take it out of the pan and let it sit.
+After you heat up the skillet and season the olive oil with garlic, cook the chopped chicken until it’s golden brown.
+Once the chicken is evenly cooked, take it out of the pan and set aside.

-Substitute the half and half with equal amount heavy whipping cream and water.
-Your sauce will be just as creamy as the original recipe, but the water will help your sauce not become too thick.
-Leave out the Tuscan White Beans to keep it keto, or cook up some cauliflower rice and season them like you would your beans.
+Substitute the half and half with equal amount heavy cream and water.
+Your sauce will be just as creamy as the original recipe, but the water will prevent the sauce from becoming too thick.
+Serve it over cauliflower rice rather than pairing it with the traditional carbs.